 This does not apply to extraordinary circumstances which generally cannot be avoided by certain measures.
-The EU flight rights regulation provide a number of scenarios which might be considered as extraordinary circumstances such as political instability, severe weather conditions, security risks, unexpected flight safety problems and strikes affecting the operation of an airline.
+The EU passenger rights regulation provide a number of scenarios which might be considered as extraordinary circumstances such as political instability, severe weather conditions, security risks, unexpected flight safety problems and strikes affecting the operation of an airline.

 In cases of doubt, the disputes between passengers and airlines appear before the courts, which are decided based on the exceptional circumstances put forward by the airline and if it has met the required reasonable measures.
 Fortunately, a number of judgements have already beenlaid down for individual cases that air travelers can use to orient themselves.
 Here are the most frequent of them:

 Flight delay due to bad weather: